randy3k/radian/README.md

     # pop up completion while typing
     rtichoke.complete_while_typing = TRUE,
+    # timeout to cancel completion if it takes too long, set it to 0 to disable it
     rtichoke.complete_timeout = 0.05,

     # automatically adjust R buffer size based on terminal width